-Senior Partner & Managing Director, Global Leader, Global Advantage practice
+Senior Partner & Managing Director, Global Leader, Corporate Development practice

 Over the past few decades, the rise of emerging markets—initially as sources of cheap labor and then as rapidly growing consumer markets and centers of capital investment and innovation—has caused most companies of size and stature to enlarge their global ambitions.
 But despite this concerted push to globalize, few companies are ready to build and run truly global organizations and operations.

 Those are the primary messages of the Global Readiness Survey, which was conducted jointly by BCG and IMD business school.
 (For details on our methodology, see the sidebar “What We Asked, Whom We Surveyed, How We Scored.”)
 In this report, we explore our findings and take a detailed look at what separates the leaders from the laggards in globalization.

 Respondents to the survey were asked to respond to 24 statements on a six-point scale ranging from “completely disagree” to “completely agree.”
 We converted these responses into a percentile score, with “completely disagree” represented by 0 percent and “completely agree” represented by 100 percent.
 In this report, “score” refers to the average percentage for an answer.

 The 362 executives surveyed work for a wide variety of companies throughout the world.
 Slightly more than one-half of the respondents, or 56 percent, work for companies based in Western Europe; 11 percent are at North American companies; 9 percent are at either Latin American or Japanese companies; and 6 percent are at companies in emerging Asian markets.
 The rest are scattered throughout other parts of the world.